annotation/stam-rust/README.md

 ```

 Here is an overview of the most important methods that return an iterator, the
-iterators in turn all return `WrappedItem<T>` instances.
+iterators in turn all return `ResultItem<T>` instances.
 The table is divided into two parts,
-the top part follows STAM's ownership model.
+the top part simple methods that follows STAM's ownership model.
 Those in the bottom part leverage the various *reverse indices*
 that are computed: